SoumyaeCodes/DockDecoder/README.md

 pip install -r requirements.txt
 ```

-### 3.
+### 3. Storing API keys
 To securely store your API keys and other sensitive information, you should create a `.env` file.
 Follow these steps:

 ```bash
 # In the root directory of your project, create a new file named `.env`: